babbel/build-your-own-react-workshop.js/docs/hooks.md

 };
 ```

-So the minimal pieces of a hook anatomy are the following:
+The fundamentals of a hook are:
 1. A react hook is exported as a named export by React
 2. It must be called in a React component
 3. Hooks can't be called conditionally, as React uses the order of calling to keep track of them